Spagett1/pineflash/README.md

 dfu-util
 ```
 # Installing
-Go over to https://github.com/Laar3/PineFlash/releases and download the latest version for your os

-Make sure `dfu-util` is installed

-Move the binary into your path

-`mv ./pineflash_linux_x86 /bin/pineflash`
+Go over to https://github.com/Laar3/PineFlash/releases, intructions can be found there.

 Then to run
 `pkexec env DISPLAY=$DISPLAY XAUTHORITY=$XAUTHORITY pineflash`